albertosottile/darkdetect/README.md

 t.start()
 ```

+## Known Issues

+1. On macOS, detection of the dark menu bar and dock option (available from macOS 10.10) is not supported.
+1. On macOS, using the listener API in a bundled app where `sys.executable` is not a python interpreter (such as pyinstaller builds), is not supported.
+1. On Windows, the after `Listener.stop` is invoked and running callbacks complete, future callbacks should not be made, but the listener itself will not die until another theme change; that is `.wait()` will hang until another theme change.

 ## Notes

 - This software is licensed under the terms of the 3-clause BSD License.
 - This package can be installed on any operative system, but `theme()`, `isDark()`, and `isLight()` will always return `None` unless executed on a OS that supports Dark Mode, including older versions of macOS and Windows.
-- On macOS, detection of the dark menu bar and dock option (available from macOS 10.10) is not supported.
-- On Windows, the after `Listener.stop()` is invoked and running callbacks complete, future callbacks should not be made, but the listener itself will not die until another theme change; that is `.wait()` will hang until another theme change. _PRs fixing this are welcome._
 - [Details](https://stackoverflow.com/questions/25207077/how-to-detect-if-os-x-is-in-dark-mode) on the detection method used on macOS.
 - [Details](https://askubuntu.com/questions/1261366/detecting-dark-mode#comment2132694_1261366) on the experimental detection method used on Linux.